RationAI/xopat/plugins/README.md

 ## Global API
- !!!
-Avoid touching directly any properties, attaching custom content to the DOM or inventing your own approaches !!!
+> !!!
+Avoid touching directly any properties, attaching custom content to the DOM or inventing your own approaches when API is available !!!

 First, get familiar with (sorted in importance order):
  - `window.VIEWER`
+    - OpenSeadragon
+      - `TileSource` API, ``EventSource`` API for managing the rendering and events (e.g. user input)
-    - OpenSeadragon and `OpenSeadragon.Tools` (accessible as `VIEWER.tools`) API for viewing and navigation functionality
+      - `OpenSeadragon.Tools` (accessible as `VIEWER.tools`) API for viewing and navigation functionality
+        - focusing certain area, taking screenshots, opening viewer clone and more
+      - `OpenSeadragon.Scalebar` (accessible as `VIEWER.scalebar`) API for measurements
+        - `imagePixelSizeOnScreen` for **cached, optimized** way of converting between image coordinates and window coordinates
-      - focusing certain area, taking screenshots, getting reference to _main_ tiled image, getting pixel size on screen, opening viewer clone and more
+        - getting reference to _main_ tiled image, getting pixel size on screen,
     - WebGL module API of the layers group (accessible through `VIEWER.bridge`) for image data post-processing
     - events invoked on the VIEWER (always check `EVENTS.md` in appropriate folder)
  - `window.USER_INTERFACE`